IESHAAN2002/Pixel-To-Plate/README.md

 ---

-## 🔄 Workflow
+## Workflow

 - User inputs are collected through the Streamlit interface
-- DeepSeek AI generates a recipe with a step-by-step thinking process
+- DeepSeek AI generates a recipe with Chain of Thought(step-by-step thinking)
 - The recipe is presented with detailed instructions and nutritional information
 - Gemini AI provides additional dietary guidance based on the user's health profile
 - Optional translation converts the recipe to Hindi